julianaafini/fake-reviews-detector/README.md

 ## Project Overview

 This project is a fake review detector built using a pre-trained Transformer model.
-The goal is to classify hotel reviews as either fake or genuine.
-The model is fine-tuned on a specific dataset to achieve this classification task, and the process is detailed in the `Fake_Reviews_Detector.ipynb` Jupyter Notebook.
+The goal is to classify hotel reviews as either fake (AI-generated) or human generated.
+The model is fine-tuned on a sample dataset to achieve this classification task, and the process is detailed in the `Fake_Reviews_Detector.ipynb` Jupyter Notebook.

 ## Features

-- **Transformer-based Model**: Utilizes a powerful pre-trained Transformer model for state-of-the-art text classification.
+- **Transformer-based Model**: Utilizes a pre-trained Transformer model for text classification.
-- **Fine-tuning**: The model is fine-tuned on a custom dataset of hotel reviews.
+- **Fine-tuning**: The model is fine-tuned on a custom dataset of restautant reviews.
-- **Comprehensive Workflow**: The notebook covers the entire machine learning pipeline, from data loading and preprocessing to model training, evaluation, and prediction.

 ## Technologies Used